is wholesaling real estate legal in delaware

 Wholesale Real Estate Contract Delaware

 To wholesale real estate in Delaware, investors use two fundamental legal/financial instruments to accomplish their objectives.
-The wholesale contract in Delaware and the assignment of the contract are the two forms, each of which is discussed and shown below.
+The wholesale contract in Delaware and the contract assignment are two forms, each of which is discussed and shown below.

-• The legal description of the property the wholesaler has the right to buy – i.e., metes & bounds, etc.
+• The legal description of the property the wholesaler has the right to buy—i.e., metes and bounds, etc.

-• The provision of earnest money as a sign of good faith, typically held in escrow.
+• The provision of earnest money as a sign of good faith is typically held in escrow.

 • Those items (i.e., furniture or appliances, for example) that will be included in the sale